‘The Bachelorette’: Meet The Hunky Suitors Competing For Becca Kufrin’s Heart

 She’s back, baby!
 Becca Kufrin, 28, is giving love a second chance after getting her heart broken by Arie Luyendyk Jr. on The Bachelor.
 Becca is ready to find the man of her dreams, and this relationship is going to stick.
 She’ll be giving out the roses this time around, so there’s going to be no funny business.
 Bye, Arie!

-The fan favorite will begin her search for love on May 28 at 8 p.m. on ABC.
-The season 14 contestants include 28 bachelors who are all eager to win Becca’s heart.
+The fan favorite will begin her search for a new love on May 28 at 8 p.m. on ABC.
+The season 14 contestants include 28 hunky bachelors who are all eager to win over Becca’s heart.
 But this season is going to include drama, that’s for sure.
 A man from Becca’s past shows up as one of her suitors!
 Check out Becca’s contestants below!

 Alex, 31, Construction Manager, Atlanta, GA